EDA in Individual Mode

 eda_data_config = {"dataset_one": [1,"x2"],"dataset_two": []}

-Create and start an EDA session
+Create the EDA session

-eda_session = client.create_eda_session(
+eda_individual_session = client.create_eda_session(

 eda_mode="individual", #Generates histograms on single nodes